Medical Withdrawal Policy

 - Time frame for treatment and recovery

 - After a review of all of the medical documentation CAPS, UHC or DRC will make a recommendation to the Dean or Associate Dean of Students for a full or partial medical withdrawal in the current semester.
 Medical withdrawals will only be granted in a current semester and will not be approved retroactively.
 The Dean or Associate Dean will notify the student in writing of an approved full or partial medical withdrawal.
 A full medical withdrawal will require that all semester courses are *withdrawn or *dropped.
 A partial medical withdrawal will require that only some semester courses are *withdrawn or *dropped.
 Courses that are withdrawn will be noted as WD on the student’s transcript; courses that are dropped will not appear on the transcript.

 - Deadline for submission is six (6) business days prior to the end of the semester.
 View the Important Dates web page for academic calendar information.

-NOTE: There may be a financial implication in getting a medical withdrawal.
+NOTE: An approved medical withdrawal does not constitute a tuition refund or adjustment.
+There may be a financial implication in getting a medical withdrawal.
 Please contact the Dean of Students, Student Accounts, and/or Financial Aid Office before initiating your medical withdrawal paperwork.

 If the student is a resident and is approved for a full medical withdrawal (all semester courses are withdrawn or dropped), the student must vacate and return all keys to University housing within 24 hours of notification.